1: Suspicions and Surprises

 "Blood and Stone, Iron and Bone!" she roared, her cavalry hammer, a special long hafted weapon designed for use from the back of a horse or other mount, seemed to illuminate as she drew upon her Fervor.
 The warcry seemed empowered with divine might, a sudden flicker of energy embracing her allies, a barely visible silvery barrier of sorts embracing them, seeming as if intending to protect them.
 Her hammer flared to life similarly, as Wvota snarled and shrieked, the near thousand pound animal making a beeline for the goblin raider with speed.
 Wvota had flown into a battle fury, Fenna knew, but did nothing to prevent it.
 In truth, she felt a similar level of emotion about the foul greenskin creatures, of any kind, and goblins were certainly no exception.
 She brought her hammer down in a vicious arc, leaning aggressively forward in the saddle as she did.
 The weapon's head came smashing into the notably large head and neck of the small goblin at the bottom of its gravity fed swing, basically in the same moment Wvota's head was parallel with the creature.
 The impact utterly shattering and breaking the smaller creature's body even as Wvota snarled and whipped her head to the right, hooking its broken body on her tusk before giving another mighty flick of her muscular neck, flinging the gored creature into a broken and bloodied pile back beyond the tree-line, never to rise again.

 Wvota began to pivot, clearly intending to head towards Friya and back towards the wagons.
 Fenna heard the retorts of the coach guns, and the gleeful cries of the foul greenskins, as well as a pained scream cut short, likely someone dying.
 However she couldn't focus on that, as two more goblins were soon on them, trying to leap onto Wvota with some success, clearly thinking to stab the boar and maybe dismount her.
 Another goblin leapt, a bit higher than its fellows.
-Fenna was able to intercept it with her shield however, leaning to the left to the maximum she could and powering into it with her shoulder and forearm to hammer the creature in midair with her shield, sending it crashing roughly to the dirt a stride or two away.
+Fenna was able to intercept it with her shield, leaning to the left to the maximum she could and powering into it with her shoulder and forearm to hammer the creature in midair with her shield, sending it crashing roughly to the dirt a stride or two away.
 With three of the beasts on them, and having closed in, Fenna and Wvota were forced to simply defend in place, not easily able to create a gap or distance to get speed and momentum up again.
 However thankfully, they were both quite well armored, and though vicious, the goblins attempted strikes with their crude spears were more obstacles and less threats to the pair.

 Fenna and Wvota fended them off for a few moments as best they could, but then suddenly, some yelling back and forth in their own foul tongue had the creatures breaking off their attacks, trying to flee.
 Fenna was not so willing to let them part ways, for in the melee, one of them had managed to find a gap in her armor, on her right leg, just behind her knee, its spear tip having jabbed her rather painfully.
 She wasn't sure if it had penetrated the thick padded leggings beneath and cut her but she could feel the heat and pressure, clearly it was swelling in some way.
 Her dwarven blood was up, and so she wasted no time seizing the opportunity, her hammer twirling up and coming down in a vicious pendulum like arc, catching one of the goblins in the center of its back as it turned to flee.
 The blow blasted all air from it, the noise it made almost like a kettle reaching a boil, and the blow broke the small creatures back, traumatizing the entire upper torso.
 The goblin crashed onto the road in a heap, seemingly dead, or at least unable to rise or move.
 As she and Wvota pivoted to get a better look at the wagon and their surroundings and allies two voices hit her one after the other.